 Leave of Absence

 Undergraduate students who choose to absent themselves from the university by not registering for courses without filing a Leave of Absence form will have a hold placed on their accounts two weeks prior to registration for the next term.
 When a student returns, he or she must visit the school/college’s Dean’s Office to request that the hold be lifted; the Dean’s Office is responsible for removing the hold.
 Students who do not contact the Dean’s Office to clear the hold by the next semester (not including summer and intersession) will be withdrawn from the university for lack of attendance.
 When a student wishes to re-enroll in courses, he or she must reapply to the Admissions Office.
 This policy supports the Stay on Track initiative by preventing students from leaving and returning without receiving any advising.
+Students who are on a leave of absence from USF cannot take courses and obtain credit from another institution and transfer them to USF.

 Leave of Absence and Financial Aid Awards